The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Introduction

-Optically-dark/faint galaxies are found to be completely undetected or tentatively detected with very low significance even in the deepest HST/WFC3 images (typical 5$\sigma$ depth of $H>27$ mag), but brighter at longer wavelengths, e.g., \textit{Spitzer}/IRAC 3.6 and 4.5$\mu$m, \citep[e.g.,][]{Franco2018,Yamaguchi2019,Zhou2020,Smail2021,Carlos2021}.
-In GOODS-ALMA 1.0, \cite{Franco2020a} reported six optically-dark galaxies (i.e., HST-dark galaxies) out of 35 galaxies detected above 3.5$\sigma$ at 1.13 mm.
-With the ALMA spectroscopic follow-up, \cite{Zhou2020} further analyzed these six optically-dark galaxies in detail and found that four ($\sim$70\%) could be associated with a $z\sim3.5$ overdensity (corresponding to OFG1, 2, 25, and 27 in the South-West region of Fig.~\ref{Fig:sky}).
-Afterward, in the deeper GOODS-ALMA 2.0, \cite{Carlos2021} updated to 13 optically-dark/faint galaxies (including six in the GOODS-ALMA 1.0) among a total of 88 sources detected above 3.5$\sigma$ at 1.13 mm.
-So far, we do not have a unified and clear definition of optically-dark/faint galaxies.
-The six optically-dark galaxies in GOODS-ALMA 1.0 have no optical counterparts in the deepest $H$-band based on the CANDELS catalog down to $H$ = 28.16 AB (5$\sigma$ limiting depth in CANDELS-deep field).
-However, two of them showed $H$-band magnitudes of approximately 25 mag and 27 mag after performing a de-blending technique \citep{Zhou2020}.
-The remaining seven sources were classified as optically-dark/faint galaxies because they are currently undetected or very faint in the $H$-band of the deepest fields and other shorter wavelength bands \citep{Carlos2021}.
+Optically dark/faint galaxies have generally been completely undetected or tentatively detected with very low significance even in the deepest HST/WFC3 images (typical 5$\sigma$ depth of $H>27$ mag), but brighter at longer wavelengths such as \textit{Spitzer}/IRAC 3.6 and 4.5$\mu$m, \citep[e.g.,][]{Franco2018,Yamaguchi2019,Zhou2020,Smail2021,Carlos2021}.
+In GOODS-ALMA 1.0, \cite{Franco2020a} reported six optically dark galaxies (i.e., HST-dark galaxies) out of 35 galaxies detected above 3.5$\sigma$ at 1.13 mm.
+With the ALMA spectroscopic follow-up, \cite{Zhou2020} further analyzed these six optically dark galaxies in detail and found that four ($\sim$70\%) could be associated with a $z\sim3.5$ overdensity (corresponding to OFG1, 2, 25, and 27 in the southwest region of Fig.~\ref{Fig:sky}).
+Afterward, in the deeper GOODS-ALMA 2.0, \cite{Carlos2021} updated the sample with 13 optically dark/faint galaxies (including six in the GOODS-ALMA 1.0), among a total of 88 sources detected above 3.5$\sigma$ at 1.13 mm.
+So far, we do not have a unified and clear definition of optically dark/faint galaxies.
+The six optically dark galaxies in GOODS-ALMA 1.0 have no optical counterparts in the deepest $H$-band based on the CANDELS catalog down to $H$ = 28.16 AB (5$\sigma$ limiting depth in CANDELS-deep field).
+However, two of them show $H$-band magnitudes of approximately 25 mag and 27 mag following a de-blending process \citep{Zhou2020}.
+The remaining seven sources were classified as optically dark/faint galaxies because they are currently undetected or very faint in the $H$-band of the deepest fields and other shorter wavelength bands \citep{Carlos2021}.